herrera-sergio/AlmostRERERE/Test-Script/README.md

    The process will compile the code and generate a executable file.

 ## Usage instructions:
-- **Step 7**: To process a dataset file, execute the script passing the filename as an argument.
+- **Step 7**: To process a dataset file, execute the script passing the filename as an argument You can use any of the dataset files included in the [Data](https://github.com/herrera-sergio/AlmostRERERE/tree/main/Data) folder.
 Example:
    ```
-   > ./almost-rerere wro4j.json
+   > ./almost-rerere ../Data/SingleLine/wro4j.json
    ```
    The script will output information of the progress to the console.
 The result of the generated resolutions is saved on the *.git/rr-cache/regex_replace_result.txt* in CSV format.
    The columns of the CSV are as follows: